-Alfonso cites fictional coach, unhappy with Mets change
+Alonso cites fictional coach, unhappy with Mets change

 Following Alonso to the interview chair, Michael Conforto smiled when asked.

 “Donnie’s a new guy.
-He made an appearance today at our hitter’s meeting.
+He made an appearance today at our hitters’ meeting.
 He’s all about the approach,” Conforto said.
 “He’s a hitting approach guy.
 He’s a guy that just gets the boys fired up and ready to go.”

-Alonso brought the mystery man again after Sunday night’s 8-7 victory.
+Alonso brought up the mystery man again after Sunday night’s 8-7 victory.

 “He had some guys in the cage and we were just focusing on ripping heaters,” Alonso said.
 “And that’s what we did today.
 We were focused on ripping the fastball around the yard and ripping the heater today was the main focus.
 We put a lot of runs on the board and we were really locked in.
-He had some really good words of advice and, yeah, I mean it’s awesome.”
+He had some really good words of advice and, yeah, I mean, it’s awesome.”

 Asked Tuesday about whether his references to a different hitting coach didn’t help Davis’ situation, Alonso replied: “I’m not going to talk about that.”